 “Truly amazing.
 What a book.
 These pictures are amazing and the writing fantastic and state of the art.
 Get this book for students, family and lab members and everybody who is interested in animal diversity.”

 Currently there are UK and North American hardback editions, both of which have sold out.
-A hardback German edition was released in 2014 and a Japanese edition is to be published in May 2016.
+A hardback German edition was released in 2014 and a Japanese edition was published in May 2016.
 Softback editions for the UK and North America were released in March, 2015.
 Here’s the book on Amazon.com

 A FREE sample chapter of my favourite animals, the arthropods, can be found here: